Jump to topic

 A prescription is needed to obtain brand name Tylenol #3 with codeine and generic equivalents.

 Due to the properties of codeine, Tylenol 3 is considered a narcotic substance.
 Unlike acetaminophen, which is a non-opiate analgesic, codeine is an opioid pain reliever.
-It works by acting on receptors in the brain, much like other opioids.
+It works by acting on receptors in the brain.
 This changes how the body processes and reacts to pain.

 Though it is often successful in treating pain, using Tylenol 3 can lead to addiction, much like other opioids.
 Stopping this medication may also cause withdrawal symptoms similar to those from narcotic substances such as hydrocodone and oxycodone.